openfab-lab/openfab/Gamification/Missions/Boss 1: Aquaponic System.md

 -	Tools,
 -	PLA for 3Dprint
 -	some wood
+-	Boxes/aquarium and some piping.

 ### What we need?
 -	Fish
 -	Plants
--	Boxes/aquarium
 -	Substrat
 -	Pump
 -	Pipings
 - peoples with experience, botanic, aquaponics, electronic

 https://www.histoiresdeaux.be/articles.aspx?cIdFamille=K2MQ0NXOHE&cTri=price_asc